Call one of our admissions coordinators to help you find a Group Therapy rehab today.

 Group Therapy Expectations

 A common misconception is that group therapy is the same as a self-help support group.
 In self-help groups such as Alcoholics Anonymous, the meetings are led by a member of the community and self-driven.
-In group therapy, a trained professional directs the session to achieve maximum benefits for all patients, select the format, integrate evidenced based modalities and provide feedback.
+In group a therapy session, a trained professional directs the session to achieve maximum benefits for all patients, select the format, integrate evidenced based modalities and provide feedback.

 No two individuals are the same, which is why we offer flexible group sessions that fit into work, school, and family schedules for patients attending outpatient drug rehab.
 We are committed to working with patients to create individual plans of care that meet their needs both in treatment and in their daily lives.